SaschaKuhnigk/gradle-typescript-karma-template/README.md

 * right click on "karma.conf.js" => debug
 * set your breakpoints (GreeterUnitTest.ts)
 * break points are hit on page reload of http://localhost:9876/debug.html (should be open in chrome).
-I don`t know why the break points are not hit if the page load was trigger by intellij.
+Sometimes break points are not hit if a test rerun is triggered by Intellij IDEA.
+I don`t know why :)